tkimhofer/msbrowser/README.md

 MSbrowser is implemented in a user-friendly web-application framework that can be executed on a local computer running R or assessed via a web-link.

 # Installation and launch
-Installation is performed with the following R commands
+Installation is performed with the following R commands:

 ```R
 # install devtools (if not already installed)